rwijtvliet/dotfiles/README.md

 The script takes one or more app (=folder) names as arguments, and also allows for the usage of text files; see `./install -h` for help.

+NB: the individual app's `install.sh` files are not meant to be called directly.
+To install the `app_folder1`, we don't run `./app_folder1/install.sh`, but rather `./install app_folder1`.

+### Secrets

 After the installer script has completed correctly, we need to handle the secret files and folders that handle private information such as passwords.

-For this, we only need to check the `secrets` path inside the dotfiles repository; this is where the `install.sh` scripts look for the private files:
+For this, we can check the `secrets` folder inside the dotfiles repository.
+Let's say the following symlink is created:

     ```
     ~/.config/espanso                                            # Location on filesystem where app looks for its data
-    -->  .../local_dotfile_repository/secrets/espanso.symlink    # Symlink created by install.sh
+    -->  ~/.secrets/espanso.symlink                              # Symlink created by install.sh
     ```

-**This `secrets` folder does not exist.** Best-practice is to add another symlink, to an accessible (non-public) folder containing the wanted secrets.
-Like so:
+Then, the script also created an empty textfile with the same name in the `dotfiles/secrets/` folder:

     ```
-    .../local_dotfile_repository/secrets                         # The secrets folder does not exist...
-    --> .../some_private_location/dotfiles_secrets               # ...and it is created by symlink.
+    .../this_dotfiles_repository/secrets/espanso.symlink         # empty textfile
     ```

-This symlink chain is needed to reach 2 goals:

-1. Have a pre-determined folder, within the dotfiles folder, where the scripts can expect to find private information.

-2. Keep this data actually private by not storing the folder itself in the repository.

-NB: the individual app's `install.sh` files are not meant to be called directly.
-To install the `app_folder1`, we don't run `./app_folder1/install.sh`, but rather `./install app_folder1`.
+This file serves as a reminder, which resources are expected.
+He can go to the `~/.secrets/` folder (create it if not yet existing), and create the resource called (`espanso.symlink`) inside it.

+Of course, the user can also create a (secondary) symlink from elsewhere.
+Or, instead of creating the `~/.secrets/` folder, he can symlink to the entire folder from elsewhere as well.

 ## Details / conventions